Skip to content

 Why oxio often makes more sense

-Telus has built a premium brand through polished marketing and genuine infrastructure investment.
-But premium branding comes with premium pricing, and for many consumers, the premium doesn't deliver enough extra value to justify the cost.
+Telus has built a premium brand through polished marketing and genuine infrastructure investment in BC and Alberta.
+But premium branding comes with premium pricing, and for many consumers, the premium does not deliver enough extra value to justify the cost.

 oxio takes a different approach: fair pricing, transparent terms, and service designed for modern consumers.
-You're not paying for Telus' marketing budgets and brand campaigns.
-You're paying for internet service that works.
+You are not paying for Telus' marketing budgets and brand campaigns.
+You are paying for internet service that works.

 The online-first model matches how people actually prefer to manage services today.
 No phone trees, no hold music, no sales pitches disguised as support calls.
 Just straightforward service management on your schedule.